W. G. Grace: Gloucestershire

 It is generally understood that Gloucestershire County Cricket Club was formally constituted in 1870, having developed from Dr Henry Grace's West Gloucestershire club.
-Gloucestershire acquired first-class status when its team played against Surrey at Durdham Down near Bristol on 2, 3 and 4 June 1870.
-With Grace and his brothers E. M. and Fred playing, Gloucestershire won that game by 51 runs and quickly became one of the best teams in England.
-The club was unanimously rated Champion County in 1876 and 1877 as well as sharing the unofficial title in 1873 and staking a claim for it in 1874.
-Surrey and Gloucestershire played a return match at The Oval in July 1870 and Gloucestershire won this by an innings and 129 runs.
-Grace scored 143, sharing a second wicket partnership with Frank Townsend (89) of 234.
-The Grace family "ran the show" at Gloucestershire and E. M. was chosen as secretary which, as Birley points out, "put him in charge of expenses, a source of scandal that was to surface before the end of the decade".
-W. G., though aged only 21, was from the start the team captain and Birley puts this down to his "commercial drawing power".
+Gloucestershire acquired first-class status when its team played against Surrey at Durdham Down on 2, 3 and 4 June 1870.
+With Grace and his brothers EM and Fred playing, Gloucestershire won by 51 runs.
+The club soon had one of the best teams in England and was unanimously rated Champion County in 1876 and 1877, as well as sharing the unofficial title in 1873 and staking a claim for it in 1874.
+Surrey and Gloucestershire played a return match at The Oval in July 1870, and Gloucestershire won it by an innings and 129 runs.
+Grace scored 143, sharing a second wicket partnership of 234 with Frank Townsend, who scored 89.
+The Grace family "ran the show" at Gloucestershire and EM was chosen as secretary which, as Derek Birley pointed out, "put him in charge of expenses, a source of scandal that was to surface before the end of the decade".
+WG, though aged only 21, was from the start the team captain and Birley put that down to his "commercial drawing power".

-In 1878, Gloucestershire made its first visit to Old Trafford Cricket Ground in July to play Lancashire and this was the match immortalised by Francis Thompson in his idyllic poem At Lord's.
-In a match against Surrey at Clifton, the ball lodged in Grace's shirt after he had played it and he seized the opportunity to complete several runs before the fielders forced him to stop.
-He disingenuously claimed that he would have been out handled the ball if he had removed it and, following a discussion, it was agreed that three runs should be awarded.

-In the 1880s, Gloucestershire declined following its heady success in the 1870s.
-One of the reasons was the early death of W. G.'s younger brother Fred from pneumonia in 1880, there being a view that "the county was never quite the same without him".
-Apart from W. G. himself, the only players of Fred Grace's calibre at this time were the leading professionals.
-Unlike the south-east and northern counties, Gloucestershire had neither the large home gates nor the necessary funds that could have secured the services of good quality professionals.
-This was at a time when a new generation of professionals was appearing with the likes of Billy Gunn, Maurice Read and Arthur Shrewsbury.
-As a result, Gloucestershire fell away in county competition and could no longer match Nottinghamshire, Surrey and Lancashire who had the strongest sides in the 1880s.

-Grace had received an invitation from the Crystal Palace Company in London to help them form the London County Cricket Club.
-Grace accepted the offer and became the club's secretary, manager and captain with an annual salary of £600.
-As a result, he severed his connection with Gloucestershire during the 1899 season.